baku89/glisp/README.md

 ✨: High priority
 🍡: Personally think it'd be cool
-🌶️: Important but difficult to implement, while I have no clue how to do
+🌶️: Important but I have no clue how to do

 - [ ] UI enhancements
   - [ ] ✨Selects path/group by clicking viewport